The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: Introduction

 \subsection{Applications and motivations}

 To the best of our knowledge, the \BPPS{} has not yet been addressed in the literature, despite its high practical relevance.
 Setup costs and setup times are critical in many production planning applications where production lines or plants must be configured for specific activities; see, e.g., the books by~\citet{PochetBOOK} and~\citet{SawikBOOK} and the references therein.
 In such settings, products (items) are typically grouped into families (classes), and specific setup operations are required before manufacturing products of each family.
-A typical application of the BPPS in production planning can be described as follows.
+A typical application of the BPPS in production planning is as follows.
 Consider a set of identical production lines, each available for a fixed amount of time (corresponding to the bin capacity), and a fixed cost incurred whenever a line is activated.
-A set of products must be manufactured, where each product requires a given processing time (item weight) and belongs to a single product class.
+A set of products must be manufactured, with each product requiring a given processing time (item weight) and belonging to a single product class.
 Manufacturing items of a class on a production line requires a setup operation that consumes a predefined amount of time (setup weight) and incurs a monetary setup cost.
-These operations may represent, for example, the intervention of specialized technicians or the reconfiguration of equipment for a particular product family.
+These operations may, for example, involve the intervention of specialized technicians or the reconfiguration of equipment for a particular product family.
 In this context, the \BPPS{} models the problem of determining a minimum-cost production plan.
-Consider, for instance, a production setting involving bottles, flasks, and pots, as in~\citet{CHEBIL201540}, where machinery requires setup operations when switching from one product type to another or a series of sewing production lines, where garments of different shapes and colors are produced and color changes require specific setup actions; see, e.g.,~\citet{FocacciFGGS16}.
+Consider, for instance, a production setting involving bottles, flasks, and pots, as in~\citet{CHEBIL201540}, where machinery requires setup operations when switching from one product type to another; another example is a series of sewing production lines, where garments of different shapes and colors are produced, and color changes require specific setup actions; see, e.g.,~\citet{FocacciFGGS16}.